codeface-io/SwiftObserver/readme.md

 * There are four other ways to stop observation:

     * Stop observing a specific observable: `observer.stopObserving(observable)`
-    * Stop observing all observables that don't exist anymore: `observer.stopObservingDeadObservables()`
+    * Stop observing observables that don't exist anymore: `observer.stopObservingDeadObservables()`
     * Remove observers that don't exist anymore: `observable.removeDeadObservers()`
     * Remove all observers: `observable.removeObservers()`